zowe/zowe-install-packaging/containers/kubernetes/README.md

   kubectl apply -f samples/discovery-service-np.yaml
   ```

-If you choose not to expose discovery service, you must do one extra step before applying above command.
+However, if you choose not to expose discovery service, you must do one extra step before applying above command.
-Depending on `LoadBalancer` or `NodePort` used, in [discovery-service-lb.yaml](samples/discovery-service-lb.yaml) or [discovery-service-np.yaml](samples/discovery-service-np.yaml), line 15, specify `ClusterIP` as type.
+Depending on `LoadBalancer` or `NodePort` used, in [discovery-service-lb.yaml](samples/discovery-service-lb.yaml) or [discovery-service-np.yaml](samples/discovery-service-np.yaml) (line 15), specify `ClusterIP` as type.
+Then apply discovery-service yaml file depending on what service you are using (see above).

-Upon success, you shall see `service/discovery-service created`
+Upon success, you shall see `service/discovery-service created`.

 <br>
 To verify above steps, run